whyonlyhitesh/local_website_blocker/README.md

 NOTE: If website starts with http or https, then ignore both the prefixes & directly write the name of website.
 Example: Website = https://abc.com, so you will only write abc.com
 * After running the script, disconnect you internet connection & then connect again.

-#### To update the blocklist of harmful websites automatically:
-#### For Windows
-* If you wish to have the list of dangerous websites updated automatically each time you power on your computer or laptop, then select the checkbox in the Graphical binary release.

-#### For Linux
-* If you wish to have the list of dangerous websites updated automatically each time you power on your computer or laptop, then run the following comm&s in the terminal:

-        sudo cp -i linux_autostart_application.py /bin
-        sudo crontab -e

-Paste the following text in the after all the #s (hashtags)

-        @reboot python /bin/linux_autostart_application.py &

 ## URLhaus Database
 * URLhaus Database (https://urlhaus.abuse.ch/browse/) is a valuable resource for online security & protection.
 It is a comprehensive collection of known malicious URLs that have been reported & identified by a community of cybersecurity experts.